veritone/veritone-sdk/packages/veritone-widgets/README.md

 ## Serverside requirements
 The OAuth2 flow requires both frontend and serverside components.
 An example server implementation can be found in the `veritone-widgets-server` package.
 The responsibility of the server is primarily to manage the application's OAuth secret during the token exchange with Veritone's servers.
 Please see the `veritone-widgets-server` readme for more information.

+## Running the development environment (storybook)
+1. Set up your local clone of veritone-sdk, following the instructions in the [main readme](https://github.com/veritone/veritone-sdk#development)
+2. In the `packages/veritone-widgets-server` folder, fill in the missing fields in the `env.development` file with your own app's information (see our [application quick-start guide](http://docs.veritone.com/applications/quick-start/) for more info on how to create an app)
+3. In the `packages/veritone-widgets` folder, run `yarn start`.
+4. When the build finishes, access the storybook at the url provided in your terminal.

 ## License
 Copyright 2017, Veritone Inc.